 What Is a Lawn Mower Solenoid?

-A lawn mower solenoid is an off / on switch of sorts.
-It is an electromagnet switch which is actuated to engage the starter motor to turn your engine over.
+A lawn mower solenoid is an on/off switch of sorts.
+It is an electromagnet switch that is actuated to engage the starter motor to turn your engine over.
 The solenoid can be found mounted on the starter.
 However, it does not have to be mounted on the starter to do its job.

 Some lawn mower solenoids can be found mounted closer to the battery than the starter.

 This is a typical wire schematic of three and four-post solenoids.
 Remember, not all wire schematics are the same for every lawn mower.
 Some schematics will include wiring for options like lights and 12-volt ports.
 These diagrams only show the basic wiring schematic.

 Your solenoid may be round or square in shape with either 3 or 4 posts sticking out of it.
 You will find some solenoids attached right to the top of the starter.